Manistee River

-The Manistee River (/mænɪsti/ man-iss-TEE, seldom referred to as the Big Manistee River) is a 190 mi river in the Lower Peninsula of the U.S. state of Michigan.
+The Manistee River (/ˌmænɪsˈti/ man-iss-TEE, seldom referred to as the Big Manistee River) is a 190 mi river in the Lower Peninsula of the U.S. state of Michigan.
 The river rises in the Northern Lower Peninsula, and flows in a generally southwesterly direction to its mouth at Lake Michigan at the eponymous city of Manistee.

 The Manistee River is considered, like the nearby Au Sable River, to be one of the best trout fisheries east of the Rockies.
 The Manistee River is also being considered for restoration of Arctic grayling, which have been extirpated from the State of Michigan since 1936.

 History

 The name "Manistee" is from an Ojibwe word whose derivation is uncertain.
 However, it may be from ministigweyaa, "river with islands at its mouth".
 The Ojibwe (Chippewa in the United States) and Ottawa peoples lived along the river, with the Ottawa having a reservation on the river from 1836.
 The federally recognized Little River Band of Ottawa Indians continues to occupy its reservation in Manistee County, as well as lands in Mason County.

 Historically, the upper river was renowned for its outstanding Arctic grayling fishery, among the finest in the world and at the extreme southern limit of the range of this salmonid.
 Catches in excess of 1000 fish per weekend outing were commonly reported up until the 1880s, when extensive logging in the area ruined the streams and habitat.
 Logging in the area commenced in earnest by European-American settlers between 1880 and 1910, with peak production occurring in the 1890s.
 Logging denuded habitat areas, with silt runoff and logging debris degrading the water quality of the river.

 The river's relatively large size, stable flows, and dearth of cataracts or other difficult passages made it ideal for the transportation of lumber.
 During this period huge numbers of white pine logs, some as large as 6 ft in diameter, were floated down the river to the port at Manistee and eventually on to the lumber markets of Grand Rapids, Milwaukee and Chicago.
 The wood was used to build the cities and towns of the Midwestern United States.
 Some of these logs became trapped at various points on the river, and can be seen today along the river bottom.